 1.Explore Paintings at the Birmingham Museum and Art Gallery

 Over a century-year-old, the Birmingham Museum and Art Gallery is an epitome of generosity.
-It’s best known for the collection of pre-Raphaelite paintings and once-radical school of art.
+It’s best known for the collection of pre-Raphaelite paintings and the once-radical school of art.
 During the 19th century, Birmingham was one of the manufacturing hubs.
 The wealthy Victorian businessmen endowed the city with art and culture which involved Renaissance paintings to Middle Eastern treasures.
-It has a wide collection of international importance covering fine art, ethnography, ceramics, jewellery, natural history, local history industrial history, archaeology, and metal work.
+It has a wide collection of international importance covering fine art, ethnography, ceramics, jewelry, natural history, local history industrial history, archaeology, and metal work.

 Hadrian’s Wall, also called the Roman Wall, was a defensive fortification in the Roman province of Britannia.
 It is regarded as a cultural icon and known to be Britain’s most famous ancient tourist attraction.
 In 1987, it was designated as a UNESCO World Heritage Site.
 It has a stone base and a stone wall and runs about 117 KMs in northern England.

 Situated in the village of Avebury in Wiltshire, Avebury is a Neolithic Henge monument consisting of three stone circles.
 It is regarded as one of the best prehistoric sites in the UK.
-The landscape is known as to a tourist attraction as well as of religious importance.
+The landscape is known as a tourist attraction as well as of religious importance.
 It’s owned and managed by the National Trust and has been designated as a World Heritage Site.
 The purpose of its construction is unknown, although archaeologists believe that it was used for some rituals during the Third Millennium BC.

 4.Houghton House, Bedfordshire